dakshgoel2008/Dynamic_price_prediction_model/README.md

 ## Dynamic_price_prediction_model
--Price prediction model using Random Regressor Forest Ensemble Algorithm -Dynamically adjusts the price on the basis of the availability of the driver or the demand of the customer
+-A Price prediction model using Random Regressor Forest Ensemble Algorithm\n -Dynamically adjusts the price on the basis of the availability of the driver or the demand of the customer